Digastric branch of facial nerve

 The digastric branch of facial nerve provides motor innervation to the posterior belly of the digastric muscle.'
-It branches from the facial nerve (CN VII) near to the stylomastoid foramen' as the CN VII exits the facial canal (it thus branches proximal to the parotid plexus of facial nerve).
+It branches from the facial nerve (CN VII) after it exits the stylomastoid foramen' as CN VII exits the facial canal (it thus branches proximal to the parotid plexus of facial nerve).
 It commonly arises in common with the stylohyoid branch of facial nerve.
+It descends in the upper neck near the stylohyoid muscle.
+It is an important anatomical landmark in surgical approaches to the facial nerve and nearby structures in the upper neck.